rogelioprieto/linux-tips/_posts/2022-02-03-vmware-how-to-share-a-folder.md

 ---
 layout: post
-title: "how to setup a shared a folder in Vmware"
+title: "How to setup a shared a folder in Vmware"
 categories: vmware virtual
 ---